21,498 total views, 2 views today

 - Registration to office 365 E3 trial account:

-- Reports available in the SharePoint Online admin center home page:
+- Reports available on the SharePoint Online admin center home page:

 - Sites report in SharePoint online admin center: